basho-labs/jenky-jut/README.md

      well as such variant details for the product.
   * Cache inputs
    * Cache OS packages via vagrant-cachier.
+   * Use the /downloads directory on the vagrant to store downloaded content for reuse across vagrants.
   * Draw modular lines
    * Use artifact boundaries for guidance.